SoftUni/Programming-Basics-Book-JS-EN/chapter-11-tricks-and-hacks.md

 ## Code Debugging Techniques

 Debugging plays an important role in the process of creating software, which is to allow us to **follow the implementation of our program step by step**.
-With this technique, we can **сfollow the values of the local variables** because they are changing during the execution of the program and to **remove** possible **errors** (bugs).
+With this technique, we can **follow the values of the local variables** because they are changing during the execution of the program and to **remove** possible **errors** (bugs).
 The process of debugging includes:

 * **Finding** the problems (bugs).
 * **Locating** the code, which causes the problems.